 There are many!
 Economists run or have senior posts in business and some have a major role in running the country.
 It is seen as a rigorous academic subject and is highly valued by both universities and a wide range of employers.

-To study an A-level programme you will need to achieve 5 GCSEs grade A* – C, including English and Maths.
-To study A-level Economics you will need a B grade in GCSE Maths.
+To study an A-level programme you will need to achieve 5 GCSEs grade 4 or above, including English and Maths.
+To study A-level Economics it is beneficial to have a high level of GCSE Maths.

 This is a linear course and will take two years to complete.